macrozone/seminar_np/app/client/app.coffee.md

 		# we later pop the elements out (from the end) because it is faster.
 So we reverse here:
 		return items.reverse()

-Add the experiments to the
+Add the experiments to the template

 	Template.experiments.helpers
 		experiments: -> experiments
+		experimentsWithAdvice: -> experimentsWithAdvice
+		randomExperiments: -> randomExperiments

 	Template.Experiment.onCreated ->